Sanglorian/orcus/Orcus Rulebook - current.md

 A creature's **current hit points** (usually just called **hit points**) can be any number from the creature's hit point maximum down to 0.
 This number changes frequently as a creature takes damage or receives healing.

 Whenever a creature takes damage, that damage is subtracted from its hit points.
-The loss of hit points has no effect on a creature's capabilities until the creature drops to 0 hit points.
+The loss of hit points has no effect on a creature's capabilities until the creature drops to 0 hit points or below.
+You can have negative hit points if damage would take you below 0 HP.

 ### Damage Rolls